Carafa Chapel: Annunciation

 For the Annunciation, Lippi adopted a rather unusual composition with St. Thomas presenting to Mary the kneeling Cardinal Carafa.
 The presence of the donor was a common theme, as in Antoniazzo Romano's Annunciation in the same church.
 Here, however, Mary is depicted as both glancing at the angel, and at the same time, addressing and blessing with her right hand, Carafa.
 The scene is set in an interior location where Mary is kneeling on a chair next to a bookrest filled with books.
 Behind a curtain is a still life depiction, including a shelf with books, a carafe (a symbol for transparent purity), and an olive tree branch.
 The two latter elements form a rebus of Oliviero Carafa's name.

 On the left is a hall with a barrel vault, showing the Carafa coat of arms, perhaps modeled on the Cardinal's palace.
 The scene is framed by a rich frieze decorated with vases, fruit, columns and grottesche, the latter thought to be inspired by the recently discovered paintings in the Domus Aurea.

 Assumption

-The Assumption, flanked by the depictions of saints staring at its scene, shows the Virgin ascending on a cloud which is pushed upwards by a group of angels; at her sides are burning candles, angels spreading incense and by a luminous mandorla of cherubims.
+The Assumption, flanked by the depictions of saints staring at its scene, shows the Virgin ascending on a cloud which is pushed upwards by a group of angels; at her sides are burning candles, angels spreading incense, and by a luminous mandorla of cherubs.
 The two thuribles are inspired by those painted by Sandro Botticelli in the Punishment of the Rebels fresco in the Sistine Chapel, and to which Lippi perhaps collaborated.